MultiFreqs 1.1.5 is available, this update is free for owners of our spectrum analyzer:

 - Hardware accelerated GUI

-- Apple Silicon native support (except for AAX)
+- Apple Silicon native support

 - Mac OS X (10.13 and later) and Windows (7 and later) support.